 Within the realm of creditors’ rights, Boris is a trusted advocate for creditors, banks, and mortgage servicers, providing invaluable assistance with lender liability issues, title and real estate disputes, and UCC claims.
 He has effectively defended against allegations of lender liability and resolved disputes related to consumer deposit accounts, wire transfers, and cases involving consumer and check fraud.

-Having managed litigation as an in-house litigation counsel, Boris prioritizes swift and cost-effective dispute resolution through early assessment and planning.
-He protects his clients’ interests by avoiding litigation through early dispute resolution efforts, by obtaining full recovery through litigation, and defense of litigated claims through dispositive motions and trial.
+Drawing from his experience as an in-house litigation counsel, Boris places great importance on swift and cost-effective dispute resolution through early assessment and strategic planning.
+He consistently prioritizes his clients’ interests by exploring alternatives to litigation, facilitating early dispute resolution, and securing favorable outcomes through litigation, including dispositive motions and trial advocacy.

 Federal & Commercial Litigation Section, Committee on Professional Ethics, NYSBA

 - Panelist, “Social Media and the Practice of Law: Ethical Implications and a How-To Guide for Social Media”, City Bar Center for CLE, September 2017, 2019

 - Prevailed on summary judgment dismissing negligence and labor law claims against an industrial manufacturer.

 - Prevailed on motion to dismiss from lawsuit an out-of-state product distributor on jurisdictional grounds.

 - Obtained dismissal of negligence and UCC claims against a national bank.

 - Obtained dismissal of all contractual claims against a financial advisor after a bench trial.

 - Obtained dismissal of claims alleging FCRA violations after oral argument on a motion to dismiss.